meher-shekar/DE-Interview-questions/snowflake.md

 ---
 ### 8. **What is fail-safe in Snowflake?**

-When the time-travel period elapses, removed data moves to Fail-safe zone of 7 days for Enterprise edition snowflake and above.
+When the time-travel period elapses, removed data moves to Fail-safe zone of 7 days for Enterprise edition and above.
 Once data goes to Failsafe, we need to contact Snowflake in order to restore the data.
 It may take from 24 hrs to days to get the data.
 The charges will occur from where the state of the data is changed on the basis of 24 Hr.

 ---
 ### 9. **What is the difference between Time-Travel vs Fail-Safe in Snowflake?**